transcending1/Review/admin/subpage/modules/module_doc/Optics Clustering.md

 # Optics Clustering
+## Detailed Info
-+ Description
+### Description

-Estimate clustering structure from vector array.
-OPTICS (Ordering Points To Identify the Clustering Structure), closely related to DBSCAN, finds core sample of high density and expands clusters from them [1]_.
-Unlike DBSCAN, keeps cluster hierarchy for a variable neighborhood radius.
-Better suited for usage on large datasets than the current sklearn implementation of DBSCAN.
-Clusters are then extracted using a DBSCAN-like method (cluster_method = 'dbscan') or an automatic technique proposed in [1]_ (cluster_method = 'xi').
-This implementation deviates from the original OPTICS by first performing k-nearest-neighborhood searches on all points to identify core sizes, then computing only the distances to unprocessed points when constructing the cluster order.
-Note that we do not employ a heap to manage the expansion candidates, so the time complexity will be O(n^2).
+"Estimate clustering structure from vector array.\n    OPTICS (Ordering Points To Identify the Clustering Structure), closely \n    related to DBSCAN, finds core sample of high density and expands clusters\n    from them [1]_.
+Unlike DBSCAN, keeps cluster hierarchy for a variable\n    neighborhood radius.
+Better suited for usage on large datasets than the\n    current sklearn implementation of DBSCAN.\n    Clusters are then extracted using a DBSCAN-like method \n    (cluster_method = 'dbscan') or an automatic    technique proposed in [1]_ (cluster_method = 'xi').\n    This implementation deviates from the original OPTICS by first performing \n    k-nearest-neighborhood searches on all points to identify core sizes, then \n    computing only the distances to unprocessed points when constructing the\n    cluster order.
+Note that we do not employ a heap to manage the expansion \n    candidates, so the time complexity will be O(n^2)."

 | category | sub_category | type | cpu | gpu | memory | pipe_status |
 | --- | --- | --- | --- | --- | --- | --- |
 | Machine Learning | Clustering | DOCKER | 1 | 0 | 2048 | deny |

-# Parameter Detail
+### Parameter Detail

 | name | is_input | category | default | required | selector_model |
 | --- | --- | --- | --- | --- | --- |